 This website includes information regarding personal injury cases, video explaining your rights your and remedies and personal injury tips.
-We are also available to talk with you at any time if you chose to email or call.
+We are also available to talk with you at any time if you choose to email or call.
 I hope that you find this website helpful and that you spend some time looking through all of the resources and opportunities that we have worked so hard to make available to you.
 Thank you for taking time to learn about your rights and your remedies.

-Learn More About Carrie
+Learn More About Carrie, Personal Injury Attorney

 Personal Injury Tips

 - 2. If you are able, get as much information as possible

 - 3. Take a picture of the other driver’s license